GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravfft.rst

     with the Moho's geopotential effect (see **-F**) from model selected by **-T**.
     If *te* = 0 then the Airy response is returned. **-T+m** implicitly sets **-N+h** **-Z**\ *<zm>[/<zl>]*
     Moho [and swell] average compensation depths.
-For the “load from top” model you only have to provide *zm*, but for the “loading from below” don't forget *zl*.
+For the "load from top" model you only have to provide *zm*, but for the "loading from below" don't forget *zl*.

 .. |Add_-V| unicode:: 0x20 .. just an invisible code
 .. include:: ../../explain_-V.rst_